bat67/matlab-extension-pack/README.md

 - This extension pack packages some of the most popular (and some of my favorite) Matlab extensions.
 - Hope these will make Matlab code writing easier and fun.

+## How to install

+- open [this website](https://marketplace.visualstudio.com/items?itemName=bat67.matlab-extension-pack#overview) and click "Install"

 ## Extensions Included